donheshanthaka/Price-Finder-Flask-API/README.md

 # Price Finder API

 This project contains the Price Finder API developed and deployed to Google Cloud Platform (GCP) which facilitates the image recognition capabilities through a [vehicle image classification (CNN) model](https://github.com/donheshanthaka/Price-Finder-Deep-Learning-Model) and market price retrieval of the [Price Finder](https://github.com/donheshanthaka/Price-Finder-Flutter-APP) mobile application.

+## 🔬 Overview of the tasks achieved within this project

+* Intergration of Github Actions CI/CD pipeline for **automated deployment to GCP**.
+* **Automated tests using Github Actions**, which runs on every push to the `develop` branch.
+* **Code test coverage of 89%** which includes functional and unit tests.
+* **Modular project structure** to facilitate seamless scalablitiy with **flask blueprints** and **application factory pattern**.
+* Comprehensive exception handling to **gracefully handle exceptions** occured due to both client and server side issues.
+* Detailed explanation of the code functionality through Docstrings, comments and documentation.
+* Code standards maintained in accordance with **PEP8** style guide.
 ## 🧱 Tech Stack

 | Framework / Library   | Functionality                                       |